 An exploration of the history of the Coronation Chair and the Stone of Scone, following the conservation of the Chair ahead of the Diamond Jubilee of the Queen's coronation. ...

-	An exploration of the history of the Coronation Chair and the Stone of Scone, following the conservation of the Chair ahead of the Diamond Jubilee of the Queen's coronation.
+An exploration of the history of the Coronation Chair and the Stone of Scone, following the conservation of the Chair ahead of the Diamond Jubilee of the late queen's coronation.

 To mark the Diamond Jubilee, the Chair underwent a much needed programme of cleaning and conservation during the past two years.

 Despite being the most widely known artefact in British history, it has received remarkably little study hitherto, and has never before been the subject of a monograph.
 Constructed in 1297-1300, the Chair comprises two elements: a gilded oak frame, and a block of Scottish sandstone for the seat.
 The latter – the Stone of Scone – has been on display in Edinburgh Castle since 1996, while the Chair remains at Westminster.

 The Stone itself has been the subject of several books, many articles and much controversy.

 Apart from the fact that the Stone was used as the inauguration seat for Scottish kings, down to 1292, it has no authentic early history.

 Consequently, medieval chroniclers, both Scottish and English, invented their own histories, which have been further embellished over the ensuing centuries.
 The volume of myth that has accrued is quite extraordinary, and of interest in its own right.
 However, it does not reflect the history of the Stone.
 The first detailed study and record of the Stone, as an artefact, took place in 1996, by Historic Scotland (published 2003); and the first scholarly analysis of both its authentic and mythical histories was published by Dr Nick Aitchison in 2000.